joannawojtasz/RecipeBook/README.md

     * Problem: function takes new input but does not return the value
     * Solution: The function was re-writen, get_recipe(category) was returned from the look_for_recipe after getting new input.

+[x] Breaking at wrong category

+   * Problem: Application was breaking at displaying long strings after separating lines due to impossible string concentration f'' + f''
+   * Solution: Put variables in msg variable and call for it in print or input

 ## Deployment